HoneycombClientMC/HoneyComb-Client-IOS/README.md

 - [ ] **The `getmoreram` Jetsam Fix:** Testing custom extended memory allocation entitlements to trick iOS into giving the launcher more RAM before triggering a crash loop.
 - [ ] **Java 25 Implementation:** Compiling and paths-testing mobile OpenJDK 25 runtime binaries directly inside the app bundle.
 - [ ] **Local Account Patching:** Stripping out format-exception errors so local/offline profiles log in instantaneously without verifying network handshakes.
-- [ ] **The "Launch Anyway" Override:** Swapping out the intrusive standard JIT warnings for a clean, non-recommended bypass popup that doesn't halt execution.
+- [ ] **The "Launch Anyway" Override:** Swapping out the intrusive standard JIT warnings for a clean, non-recommended bypass popup that doesn't halt execution, we actually strongly recommend to use JIT as it enhances performances of Java.

 ---